 We all know that 2020 was a difficult year for so many Canadians, and people all around the world.
 With COVID-19 affecting every aspect of our lives, many hockey players, like so many others, are feeling the impact of the pandemic on their mental health.

-Today, on the 11th annual Bell 'Lets talk' Day, Lucan Minor Hockey encourages all of our families to have open discussions around mental health.
+11th annual Bell 'Lets talk' Day, Lucan Minor Hockey encourages all of our families to have open discussions around mental health.
 Please take the time to talk to your children, reach out to someone in need, listen to a loved one, or encourage a friend to ask for help.
 When it comes to mental health, now more than ever, every action counts.

-recently posted to the OMHA website, and provides some interesting perspectives and information around Mental Health in the Hockey World.
+Below is an article that was recently posted to the OMHA website, and provides some interesting perspectives and information around Mental Health in the Hockey World.

-A link to the article can be found herehttps://www.omha.net/news_article/show/1141860
+A link to the article can be found here: https://www.omha.net/news_article/show/1141860

 SUPPORTING MENTAL HEALTH IN HOCKEY CULTURE